fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 MDM features allow you to manage macOS updates and macOS settings on your hosts.

-In Fleet, MDM features are supported on macOS 12 and higher.

 To use MDM features you have to connect Fleet to Apple Push Certificates Portal.
 See how [here](#set-up).

 ## macOS updates